web2py/py4web/docs/chapter-05.rst

            with open(os.path.abspath(cf)) as code:
                esprima.parseModule(code.read())

-Filepaths passed to ``@app_watch_handler`` decorator must be relative to an app.
-Python files (i.e. "\*.py") in a list passed to the decorator are ignored since they are watched by default.
-Handler function’s parameter is a list of filepaths that were changed.
-All exceptions inside handlers are printed in terminal.
+File paths passed to ``@app_watch_handler`` are relative to the app.
+Python files (``*.py``) in the list are ignored because they are watched by default.
+The handler receives a list of file paths that were just changed.
+Any exception raised inside a handler is printed to the terminal.

 Domain-mapped apps
 ------------------

-In production environments it is often required to have several apps being served by a single py4web server, where different apps are mapped to different domains.
+A production deployment often needs to serve several apps from a single py4web process, with each app reachable on its own domain.

-py4web can easily handle running multiple apps, but there is no built-in mechanism for mapping domains to specific applications.
-Such mapping needs to be done externally to py4web -- for instance using a web reverse-proxy, such as nginx.

-While nginx or other reverse-proxies are also useful in production environments for handling SSL termination, caching and other uses, we cover only the mapping of domains to py4web applications here.
+py4web has no built-in domain-to-app mapping; you do the mapping outside py4web with a reverse proxy (such as nginx).
+A reverse proxy is also useful for SSL termination and caching, but here we cover only the domain mapping itself.

-An example nginx configuration for an application ``myapp`` mapped to a domain ``myapp.example.com`` might look like that:
+A minimal nginx configuration mapping the app ``myapp`` to the domain ``myapp.example.com`` looks like this:

 .. code:: console